vasouv/MetalArchivesREST/README.md

+_Sadly the host em.wemakesites.net is unreachable and therefore this project does not work anymore_

 # MetalArchivesREST

 _Simple JAX-RS endpoint and client project.
 Uses the Client API to get the response from a REST endpoint, parses the response with JSON-P and outputs on an endpoint.
 Ideal for testing other techs, let's say a frontend in HTML + JS or another microservice than performs further processing._